aldrin-labs/python-client-lib/README.md

 Go to your profile api page: https://app.cryptocurrencies.ai/profile/api <br/>
 Click on "GENERATE API KEY" <br/>
-How to copy KeyId: <br \>
+How to copy KeyId: <br/>
-Go to your profile accounts page: https://app.cryptocurrencies.ai/profile/accounts <br \>
+Go to your profile accounts page: https://app.cryptocurrencies.ai/profile/accounts <br/>
 Click on copy icon -> your key token will be copied in clipboard